Alex Cox

 Alexander B. H. Cox (born 15 December 1954) is an English film director, screenwriter, actor, non-fiction author and broadcaster.
-Cox experienced success early in his career with Repo Man and Sid and Nancy, but since the release and commercial failure of Walker, his career has moved towards independent films.
-Cox received a co-writer credit for the screenplay of Terry Gilliam's Fear and Loathing in Las Vegas (1998) for previous work on the script before it was rewritten by Gilliam.
+Cox experienced success early in his career with Repo Man (1984) and Sid and Nancy (1986).
+Since the release and commercial failure of Walker (1987), his career has moved towards independent films, including Highway Patrolman (1991) and Three Businessmen (1998), and microbudget features such as Searchers 2.0 (2007) and Repo Chick (2009).

-As of 2012, Cox has taught screenwriting and film production at the University of Colorado, Boulder.
+Cox has taught screenwriting and film production at the University of Colorado, Boulder and has written numerous educational books on film and television.

 Early life

-Cox was born in Bebington, Cheshire, England in 1954.
-He attended Worcester College, Oxford, and later transferred to the University of Bristol where he majored in film studies.
-Cox secured a Fulbright Scholarship, allowing him to study at the University of California, Los Angeles, where he graduated from the School of Theater, Film and Television with an MFA.
+Cox was born in Bebington, Merseyside, England in 1954.
+He attended Worcester College, Oxford, and later transferred to the University of Bristol, where he majored in film studies.
+Cox secured a Fulbright Scholarship, allowing him to study at the University of California, Los Angeles, United States, where he graduated from the School of Theater, Film and Television with an MFA.